Is Your Property Manager Proactive or Reactive? How to Tell (Before It’s Too Late)

 Scenario A: Proactive Management

-You get an email: “During our quarterly inspection, we noticed a small leak under the kitchen sink.
-We’ve scheduled a plumber to fix it tomorrow.
-Also, the smoke alarms are due for testing next month—we’ve locked it in.”
+Imagine receiving an email that says: “During our quarterly inspection, we spotted a small leak under the kitchen sink.
+We’ve scheduled a plumber for tomorrow.
+The smoke alarms need testing next month, and that’s also on the agenda.”

 No drama.
 No water damage.
-No phone calls at midnight.
+No frantic calls at midnight.

 Scenario B: Reactive Management